 And after synchronizing the clock, when you go to run you'll find your application as just another data field.
 You can move between the different fields you've selected until you reach the one for the particular application.

-If you are into programming, you can create your own applications. development manual that Suunto provides, so that you know which "snapping code" language you need to use for the clock.
-Here are two options, to create an application from scratch.
+If you are into programming, you can create your own applications. development manual that Suunto facilitates, so that you know which "code chopping" language you need to use for the watch.
+Here you have two options, create an application from scratch.

 Or select any application you have in your library and create a copy of it.